-In addition, procurement teams are being tasked with optimizing their partner relationships more than ever before, requiring in-depth knowledge about their spending, contracts, and payment terms.
+In addition, procurement teams are being tasked with optimizing their partner relationships and implementing strategic sourcing best practices more than ever before, requiring in-depth knowledge about their spending, contracts, and payment terms.
 This involves thinking past short-term fixes and helping their organizations position themselves for long-term scalability and sustainability.
 Technology-enablement has now become prioritized in order to bridge the gap between legacy procurement processes and the new norm.

 Leveraging technology to seize new business opportunities

 To meet the growing business demands on procurement teams, organizations have begun investing in new technology solutions to better optimize their client-supplier relationships.
 Solutions like Coupa Contract Lifecycle Management are being used to increase efficiency and control over all business contracts in an organization and give procurement professionals the visibility they need to extract more value from current and future partnerships.